denoland/deno/cli/lsp/README.md

 There are several commands that might be issued by the language server to the client, which the client is expected to implement:

+- `deno.addToImportMap` - This is sent as a command to complete code actions where the language server has identified a bare import specifier it cannot map.
+It will be sent with an argument of the bare specifier that should be added to an import map in order to "resolve" the bare specifier diagnostic.
+  Clients should do the following when the command is activated:
+  - Determine if an import map is configured and exists for the workspace.
+  - Determine if the bare specifier looks like a Node.js built-in or is a npm package.
+  - Provide an interface to select a CDN for an npm package.
+  - Potentially provide an interface to determine how the Node.js built-in will be "polyfilled".
+  - Add the supplied bare specifier to the import map.
 - `deno.cache` - This is sent as a resolution code action when there is an un-cached module specifier that is being imported into a module.
-It will be sent with and argument that contains the resolved specifier as a string to be cached.
+It will be sent with an argument that contains the resolved specifier as a string to be cached.
 - `deno.showReferences` - This is sent as the command on some code lenses to show locations of references.
 The arguments contain the specifier that is the